 In 2008 the Florida Citrus Hall of Fame Fellowship Program was created to provide an engaged learning opportunity for FSC students and to expose them to a part of Florida history they may know little about.
 When the Archives Center opened in 2009 we proudly began displaying the Florida Citrus Hall of Fame Wall of Honorees.
 Each year more names are added to the wall, and information about these winners is available in the archives and on the Florida Citrus Hall of Fame website.
 Together the archives staff and Florida Citrus Hall of Fame Fellows have created digital exhibits and digital collections of citrus materials.
 These digital representations include:

-The Citrus Crate Label Collection at Florida Southern College contains digitized labels from Thomas Mack, James Ellis, Jerry Chicone, and Anthony Whiting.
+The Fruit and Vegetable Label Collection at Florida Southern College contains digitized crate labels from Thomas Mack, James Ellis, Jerry Chicone, and Anthony Whiting.
 Used primarily in the 1920s-1950s, these colorful labels were used for marketing the different groves and growers.

 The Florida Citrus Postcard Collection, 1900-1960, highlights postcards collected by Brenda Eubanks Burnette, Donald Ball, Jerry Chicone, and Brian and Richard Weaver.
 While postcards were originally intended to serve as souvenirs and keepsakes, now these postcards help depict the citrus industry's history.
 In addition to fruits, groves, and citrus related equipment, the postcards contain pictures of railroads, packing houses, and fruit stands.